superstarlifter/doc/docs/how_to/calculate.md

 <br>
 <br>

-- Prior to rollup the both calculated fields correctly and we can see how much Bob made per day
+- Before the roll-up both  fields calculate correctly and we can see how much Bob made per day

 <img src="../assets/calc_16.png"  style="width:600px" class="border"></img>